National Union of Students (United Kingdom)

 In the mid-2000s, NUS faced a financial crisis, caused by a coinciding of spiraling expenditure and decreasing income.
 A series of measures were proposed to address this, of which the most controversial included a series of changes to the constitutional and democratic processes.
 In 2004, two emergency conferences passed some of the changes proposed, albeit not without fierce dispute between those claiming the proposals were necessary reforms to maintain the existence of the organisation and those arguing that they were aimed at curbing democracy and involvement.
 The 2006 NUS Conference passed a policy which enabled NUS to launch NUS Extra in September 2006.[79]

-In the run up to the 2015 general election the NUS launched its Liar Liar campaign aimed at unseating MPs who broke promises regarding the cost of education.[80]
-At an estimated cost of £40,000 and consisting of a social media campaign alongside billboards, the campaign was well received by many students, however also came under criticism for being politically motivated specifically against Liberal Democrat MPs as opposed to members of all parties.[81][82]
+In the run up to the 2015 general election the NUS launched its Liar Liar campaign aimed at unseating members of Parliament (MPs) who broke promises regarding the cost of education.[80]
+At an estimated cost of £40,000 and consisting of a social media campaign alongside billboards, the campaign was well-received by many students, but also came under criticism for being politically motivated specifically against Liberal Democrat MPs as opposed to members of all parties.[81][82]

 Posters promoting the campaign were also removed from several railway stations on the grounds that Network Rail is an "arms length public sector body" and must therefore remain politically neutral.
 The NUS claimed that the removal of the posters was an attempt to "gag" the union.[83]